-If you are a survivor who has not yet been in contact with a shelter or program, please let us know and we will connect you to one of our member programs.
+If you are a survivor who has not yet been in contact with a domestic violence shelter or rape crisis center, please let us know and we will connect you to the program in your area.
 The program can provide you with a full range of needed services, including assistance with establishing a safe and sustainable housing option.

 a) You or the advocate who is assisting you must provide a narrative description of your situation and the need for emergency financial assistance.

 b) Priority will be given to applications that demonstrate financial need, safety concerns, and lack of local funding sources available to assist the applicant.